 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and associated recommendations made in the preceding financial audit report.
-There were no findings in the preceding financial audit report.
+The prior year finding was cleared in the current year.
+The Authority was able to utilize funds to maintain full accrual financial items and timely and accurately prepare the full accrual financial statements.